 Indian and vegetarian food are synonymous for many.
 But no matter how tasty, you cannot eat Indian food for the rest of your life.
 Then why not put a twist on it?

 Have you ever tried lentil sauce for pasta?
 Or lentils and beans salad?
 Feel like having a BBQ?
 Then scale up a typical falafel recipe to cook up a vegetarian burger patty.
 Or make a cheese and veggies skewer.
 The options are endless.

-If you are looking for some recipe inspiration, then here are some recommended cookbooks to cook some vegetarian food in Germany. 😉
+If you are looking for some recipe inspiration, then here are some recommended cookbooks to cook some vegetarian and vegan food in Germany. 😉